RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 When I want to edit multiple "things" together, those things are parts that have some semantic association.
 Perhaps they were recorded together or created as part of a single larger sound.

 Clip grouping ignores this intention and causes the user to maintain multiple groups on a track even though the track clearly implies a single sonic entity.
 Clip grouping assumes that at sometime, a track will no longer be part of the same larger entity.
-To put it more simply, it means that the software designer thinks that the track will, at some time, no longer be part of a group even if it was at some other time.
+To put it more simply, it means that the software designer thinks that the track will, at some time, no longer be making the same sound even if it was at some other time.
 Preposterous!
+Anyone that works that way should get paper cuts on the underside of their tongue.

 Imagine I record a drumset.
 I always want my kick, snare and overheads to be grouped. _Always_.
 I may temporarily suspend the grouping to change the timing of an _entire track_, but I want them to always be grouped regardless of what time it is.
 I don't magically want my snare to not be grouped with the rest of the drums at some other point in the song!